calvinherman/calvinherman.github.io/index.md

 Below you will find the following aspects about Williamsburg:
 1. The outline of the neighborhood (via JSON)
 2. The basic demographics and statistics of the neighborhood
-3. Bedford Av. station usage statistics
+3. Bedford Av.'s station usage statistics

 ### The outline of Williamsburg (via JSON)